varnishcache/varnish-cache/doc/sphinx/phk/thetoolsweworkwith.rst

-The only problem with that is that UTC wall clock time is not continuous when implemented on a computer, and it may not even be monotonously increasing, since NTPD or other timesync facilites may step the clock backwards, particularly in the first minutes after boot.
+The only problem with that is that UTC wall clock time is not continuous when implemented on a computer, and it may not even be monotonously increasing, since NTPD or other timesync facilities may step the clock backwards, particularly in the first minutes after boot.